0LNetworkCommunity/libra-legacy-v6/language/transaction-builder/generator/README.md

 The tool will also generate and install type definitions for Libra types such as `TypeTag`, `AccountAddress`, and `Script`.

-In practice, hashing and signing Libra transactions additionally requires a runtime library for Libra Canonical Serialization ("LCS").
+In practice, hashing and signing Libra transactions additionally requires a runtime diemry for Libra Canonical Serialization ("LCS").
-Such a library will be installed together with the Libra types.
+Such a diemry will be installed together with the Libra types.

 ## Supported Languages